Generally of orange or saffron color, a Siropa (pronounced Siropaa – ਸਿਰੋਪਾ ) is a garment, scarf or a length of cloth.

 They saw the folly, shallowness, and filthiness of worldly traditions such as giving/taking Siropa — a phony game played by the corrupt power and the corrupt minds.

-The Guru Granth Sahib (SGGS) teaches us that such worldly honor (praise, recognition, glory, grandeur, “ਵਡਿਆਈਆ”…) to be false and temporary, which inflates one’s ego and separates him from his Mool (Source, Jot, Truth…).
-Thus, it puts one on a wrong path.
+The SGGS teaches us that such worldly honor (praise, recognition, glory, grandeur, “ਵਡਿਆਈਆ”…) to be false and temporary, which inflates one’s ego and separates him from his own Mool (Source, Jot, Truth…), as well as rest of the people.
+Thus, it puts one on a wrong path (i.e., Panth).

 - ਦੁਨੀਆ ਕੀਆ ਵਡਿਆਈਆ ਨਾਨਕ ਸਭਿ ਕੁਮਿਤ ॥੨॥: O Nanak!
 (If the Divine is forgotten) All worldly praises are like bad friends. ||2|| (ssggs 319).

 As evident from the Gurbani, the Gurus and Bhagats tried to transform worldly Siropa into Divine Siropa or Spiritual Siropa.
-They counseled people to imbibe in Truth, Contentment, and the Divine Wisdom through Bhagti.
+They counseled people to imbibe in Virtues (ਗੁਣ) like Satt (Truth) Santokh (contentment) Giaan (Wisdom-spiritual Knowledge) Daya (compassion) Dharma Dheeraj (patience), etc., and the Wisdom or Giaan through Bhagti.

-The Gurmati’s Spiritual Siropa is of the mind or soul and for the mind or soul (Aatmaa).
+The Gurmat’s Spiritual Siropa is of the mind or soul (Aatmaa), and for the mind or soul.

-The Sri Guru Granth Sahib wants us to cover ourselves from head to feet with this Spiritual Siropa of the Gurmati (Upadesh or Divine Wisdom of the Gurbani).
+The SSGGS wants us to cover ourselves from head to feet with this Spiritual Siropa (ਸਿਰੋਪਾਉ) of the Gurmat.

 - ਜਬ ਨਖ ਸਿਖ ਇਹੁ ਮਨੁ ਚੀਨ੍ਹ੍ਹਾ ॥ ਤਬ ਅੰਤਰਿ ਮਜਨੁ ਕੀਨ੍ਹ੍ਹਾ ॥੧॥: When I came to understand this mind from the nails of toes to the top of head (i.e., when I understood my mind completely…), then I bathe within my self (i.e., I bathe in my Mool within…). ||1|| (sggs 972).

-The Gurbani tells us the one who wears this Real Siropa (at the level of the mind or Aatmaa) ever remains Blissful.
+The Gurbani asserts the one who wears this Real Siropa (at the level of the mind or Aatmaa) ever remains Blissful.

 - ਸਦਾ ਅਨੰਦੁ ਕਰੇ ਆਨੰਦੀ ਜਿਸੁ ਸਿਰਪਾਉ ਪਇਆ ਗਲਿ ਖਾਸਾ ਹੇ ॥੧੩॥: He, the Blissful one (the Gurmukh…) dressed in special (subtle, Spiritual) Siropa, is forever in Bliss. ||13|| (sggs 1073).